-Topics that will be presented at the conference are:
+Topics, and speakers, that will be presented at the conference are:

 The Howe School Alliance for Technology Management (HSATM) is an informal alliance of business and government organizations under the auspices of the Wesley J. Howe School of Technology Management at Stevens Institute of Technology.
 Its mission is to help partner organizations better manage technology – in the broadest sense of the term – for strategic advantage.
 HSATM transfers best practices through its annual conferences, among other mechanisms.